Book crossing numbers of the complete graph and small local convex crossing numbers: Proof of remaining cases for and in Theorem

-Assume now that $ p_1x $ is the only edge in $ D $ crossing more than one edge in $ E $.
+As before, such an edge must be adjacent to $ p_1 $ or $ p_2 $.
+Assume by symmetry that $ p_1x $ is such edge.
 Then $ n'=10 $ or $ 11 $.
-So there is at least one edge in $ D $ crossing $ e_3 $.
-Note that no edge in $ D $ crosses $ p_1x $ because otherwise it would create a triangle in $ G^{\otimes} $ or a cycle like the one in Figure \ref{fig:Casej4}a.
+So there is at least one edge in $ D $ crossing $ a_3 $.
+Note that no edge in $ D $ crosses $ p_1x $ because it would create a triangle in $ G^{\otimes} $ or a quadrilateral like those in Figures \ref{fig:Casej4N}a-b.